Top-NotchOutdoorSearch

 Here's why that matters:

-The ETFE surface coating held up to handling.
+The ETFE surface coating is rated to resist peeling and rough weather.

 The bifacial rear glass adds surface you have to respect.

-We set it down carefully on rocky ground.
+Set it down carefully on rocky ground.

 Durability & Build QualityRating